Gable's Four Responses to Good News

 - Active-constructive: the responder is enthusiastic, interested and supportive.
-He or she might say, "That's brilliant news!
+They might say, "That's brilliant news!
 I'm so pleased for you.
 Can I help you prepare?"

-- Passive-constructive: he seems positive but his response is muted and with no enquiry.
-He says, "That's nice," with no real interest or enthusiasm.
+- Passive-constructive: they seem positive but their response is muted and with no enquiry.
+They say, "That's nice," with no real interest or enthusiasm.

-- Active-destructive: in this scenario, she energetically belittles or reinterprets your good news, focusing on any negative implications.
-She might say, "Seriously?
+- Active-destructive: in this scenario, they energetically belittle or reinterpret your good news, focusing on any negative implications.
+They might say, "Seriously?
 It looks like more work for not much money, and the people there are boring.
 It doesn't sound that great to me."

-- Passive-destructive: he barely acknowledges your announcement or changes the subject.
+- Passive-destructive: they barely acknowledge your announcement or changes the subject.
 A typical response might be, "I see.
 Anyway, guess who I saw on my way in?"